GarmanGroup/RABDAM/README.md

 -	The output directory, *dir*

 The location of the directory (specified by its absolute file path) in which you would like the program output files to be written.
-If not specified, this defaults to the current working directory, *i.e.* that in which the rabdam.py script is located.
+If not specified, this defaults to the current working directory.

 - Option to ignore errors encountered during batch runs, *batchContinue*